 Building a website and hosting ads is not difficult.
 Many ad platforms will allow you to run ads on a site with barely any traffic.
 Others require a certain traffic or content threshold to be reached.

-Google for example are quite strict on their content specifications and website quality for publishers.
+Google, for example, is quite strict on its content specifications and website quality for publishers.

-Sites built as link farms often host low quality content, or guest posts, will have an absurdly high domain authority and also deliver traffic volumes that would be the envy of many established publishers.
+Sites built as link farms often host low-quality content or guest posts, have absurdly high domain authority and deliver traffic volumes that would envy many established publishers.

 The secret is?
 It’s all paid traffic – and those ad impressions are almost 100% non-human.